DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 Purchase journey

-Pay-per-view event added on the same screen as the payment plans, to ensure clarity it was an extra.
+The PPV event was added on the same screen as the payment plans, to ensure it was clear it was an extra purchase.
 We also added the check-box for extra clarity – users had to opt in to add this event.

 My Account